-Lavandula lanata is a dwarf, evergreen shrub up to 3.3 feet (1 m) tall, with white-woolly stems and leaves.
-The flowers are dark purple, borne on narrow spikes and give off the familiar lavender scent.
+Lavandula lanata is a dwarf, evergreen shrub with white-woolly stems and leaves.
+It grows up to 3.3 feet (1 m) tall.
+Flowers are dark purple and appear on narrow spikes, giving off the familiar lavender scent.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).